kai-done/42Core/Milestone 1/born2beroot/README.md

   7.

+  8. TMI

+     - APT:
-apt normally doesn't need to be downloaded as compared to aptitude apt is part of the base system for debian aptitude is a seperate package that uses apt underneath
+         - apt normally doesn't need to be downloaded as compared to aptitude
+         - apt is part of the base system for debian
+         - aptitude is a seperate package that uses apt underneath

-apt is the installer while aptitude is just another package apt and apt-get -> official, default aptitude -> alternate UI + dependancy resolver
+         - apt is the installer while aptitude is just another package
+         - apt and apt-get -> official, default
+         - aptitude -> alternate UI + dependancy resolver

+     - Host VS Hostname:
+         - Host:
+             - The host is the machine that runs the virtual machine.
+             - If you’re running Debian inside VirtualBox, VMware, KVM, etc.:
+                 - Your physical computer (or a cloud server) = host
+                 - The Debian system running inside it = guest
+             - Example:
+                 - Host: your laptop running Windows/macOS/Linux
+                 - Guest: Debian VM

+         - Hostname:
+             - The hostname is simply the name of a machine on a network.
+             - so for ssh user@localhost, user is the name of the user, whereas localhost is the hostname
+             - It means: “this same machine”
+             - It’s a special name that always points to 127.0.0.1
+     -

 Resources: